AlibabaCloudDocs/oss/intl.en-US/API Reference/Object operations/ACL/PutObjectACL.md

     Server: AliyunOSS
     ```

--   Upload an object to a versioning enabled bucket
+-   Modify the ACL of an object in a versioned bucket

     Sample requests